Basis of Preparation

 Net realisable value for land was assessed by estimating selling prices and cost (including sales and marketing expenses), taking into account current market conditions.

 This net realisable value provision will be closely monitored for adequacy and appropriateness as regards under and over provision to reflect circumstances at future balance sheet dates.
-Any material change to the underlying provision will be reflected through cost of sales as an exceptional item.
+Any material change to the underlying provision will be reflected through cost of sales.

 a.
 Pension obligation